-Ignite your students’ curiosity and supplement your classroom curriculum with one of our interactive, high-quality tours.
-Led by trained docents, the Denver Art Museum’s school programs explore human creativity from the Stone Age to the present, engaging students in hands-on activities and lively thought-provoking conversations.
-Browse the variety of field trip selections and be sure to make your reservations at least three weeks in advance.
-For more details about booking a field trip please see our Plan Your Visit page.
+Ignite your students’ curiosity and enhance your classroom curriculum with one of the DAM’s interactive, multi-sensory tours.
+The Denver Art Museum’s school tours explore human creativity from the Stone Age to the present, engaging students in hands-on activities and lively thought-provoking conversations.
+Browse the variety of school tour selections and be sure to make your reservations at least three weeks in advance.
+For more details about booking a school tour please see our Plan Your Visit page.
+Please note guided school tours are not available during the summer months.

 Self-guided (teacher-led) visits allow teachers to create their own directions for students’ museum experiences.